frareb/inpdfr/cran-comments.md

 ## Resubmission
 This is a error-fix release.
 In this version I have:
+* used VCorpus instead of Corpus
+* readLines instead of readChar
 * fixed running examples in 'inpdfr-Ex.R'

 ## Test environments